trustgrid/docs/content/en/tutorials/operations-runbook/latency-troubleshooting/index.md

 If the impacted edge node is a member of a cluster, enable hop monitoring on the other member of the cluster as well.

 ### 2. Use Data Plane Panel to View Latency to Gateways
-The Data Plane panel can be used to view the tunnel latency to all connected peers( and hop monitoring data if enabled ) up to the past 90 days.
+The Data Plane panel can be used to view the tunnel latency to all connected peers ( and hop monitoring data if enabled ) up to the past 90 days.
 To view data from the past:
 1. Navigate to the Data Plane panel on the impacted edge node.
 2. Click on one of the impacted gateway's name to view the latency to that gateway.
-3. By default the data for the last hour is show.
-Under Monitoring click **Custom** in the time selector. {{<tgimg src="post-incident-investigate-1.png" alt="Data Plane panel Monitoring time selector">}}
+3. By default, the data for the last hour is show.
+Under Monitoring click **Custom** in the time selector. {{<tgimg src="post-incident-investigate-1.png" alt="Data Plane panel Monitoring time selector" caption="Custom date/time selector" width="70%">}}
 4. Use the time selector to select a time range that includes the incident and click **Apply**.
-It is a good idea to include 15-30 minutes before the incident started and after the incident ended. {{<tgimg src="post-incident-investigate-2.png" alt="Data Plane panel custom time selector">}}
+It is a good idea to include 15-30 minutes before the incident started and after the incident ended. {{<tgimg src="post-incident-investigate-2.png" alt="Data Plane panel custom time selector" width="70%" caption="Example date/time selection process">}}
 5. This will show the latency to the selected gateway over the selected time range.
-    - If hop monitoring was enabled, clicking any point on the graph will update to show the data collected at that time. {{<tgimg src="post-incident-investigate-3.png" alt="Data Plane panel latency graph">}}
+    - If hop monitoring was enabled, clicking any point on the graph will update to show the data collected at that time. {{<tgimg src="post-incident-investigate-3.png" alt="Data Plane panel latency graph" width="90%" caption="Historical Tunnel Latency and Network Hop graphs" >}}
     - If you select other peers/gateways, the latency to those gateways will be shown during the same time period.
         - If the gateway is a member of a cluster, view the other member of the cluster to see if it is also impacted.
         - Select other gateways in other data centers/regions to see if they are also impacted.